ophwug/docs/README.md

 Please refer to their respective documentation for more details.

+#### Panda

-Note that on the comma two and newer devices, the panda is integrated into the device itself.
-The exception is the external red panda, which is used with the comma three on CAN-FD vehicles.
-Sometimes people mistake the comma harness for the panda, but they are different things. panda is the CAN interface that a computer can use to talk to the car, the harness is the vehicle interface.
+The panda is the CAN interface that a computer can use to talk to the car, while the harness is the vehicle interface.
+Sometimes people mistake the comma harness for the panda, but they are different things.
+On the comma two and newer devices, the panda is integrated into the device itself.
+The exception is the external [red panda](https://comma.ai/shop/panda), which is used with the comma three on CAN-FD vehicles.

 #### comma.ai Harness